GoogleCloudPlatform/community/tutorials/iot-core-quickstart.md

 ## View resources in the GCP Console

-This concludes the `gcloud` command line tutorial, but you can also use the GCP Console to view the resources you just created.
+This concludes the `gcloud` command-line tutorial, but you can also use the GCP Console to view the resources you just created.

 Open the [**Navigation menu**][spotlight-console-menu] in the upper-left corner of the console, and